-- Adhere to the provisions of the Environmental Protection (Litter Enforcement) Regulations, 2013. - 10.2 Promote proper solid waste management and disposal practices at your facility at all times.
-Waste shall not be disposed of in or near to the Essequibo River or any other waterways. - 10.3 Reduction, recycling and/or reuse of waste shall be promoted at all times. - 10.4 Ensure that solid waste pits are located at least one hundred (100) meters away from any watercourses, or habitation.
-The waste sites shall be constructed above the ground water table and lined to the floor with an impervious earthen or other material to prevent leaching to ground water. - 10.5 Maintain good house-keeping, sanitary and hygienic practices and the aesthetic quality of the surroundings at all times. - 10.6 Ensure that garbage receptacles are placed in strategic locations within the Mine site.
+- 10.1 Adhere to the provisions of the Environmental Protection (Litter Enforcement) Regulations, 2013. - 10.2 Promote proper solid waste management and disposal practices at your facility.
+Waste shall not be disposed of in or near the waterways.
+Reduction and reuse of waste should be promoted. - 10.3 Ensure that solid waste pits are located at least one hundred (100) meters away from watercourses, or habitation.
+The waste sites should be constructed above the ground water table and lined to the floor with an impervious earthen or other material to prevent leaching to ground water. - 10.4 Maintain good house-keeping, sanitary and hygienic practices and the aesthetic quality of the surroundings at all times. - Ensure that garbage receptacles are placed in strategic locations within the project site.
 Have separate bins to facilitate the collection and sorting of waste according to liquid and solids; organic and inorganic; degradable and non-degradable.
-Used tyres and batteries shall be re-used or disposed of in a manner approved by the EPA. - 10.7 Construct and maintain new or existing pit latrine(s) in accordance with the Guyana Bureau of Standard (GNBS) Code of Practice for the Design and Construction of Ventilated Improved Pit Latrines. - 10.8 Construct and maintain a septic tank system at all times which shall be accessible for cleaning and de-sludging.
-Any modification to the Septic Tank (s) must be in accordance with the Guyana National Bureau of Standards (GNBS) Code of Practice for the Design and Construction of Septic Tanks and Associated Secondary Treatment and Disposal Systems.
+Used tyres and batteries should be re-used or disposed of in a manner approved by the EPA. - 10.6 Maintain new or existing pit latrine (s): according to the following requirements: - I. The environs of the latrine/latrines shall be kept clean, in a hygienic manner and maintained both internally and externally.
+The latrines shall be: - Built with suitable materials such as hardwood or concrete materials; - maintained on a clay mound to prevent surface water from entering; - Properly vented with a tall ventilation pipe located on the windward side; - Fitted with a fly screen on top of the vent to prevent the passage of flies and mosquitoes.
+The meshed apertures (holes) of the fly screen must not exceed 1.5 millimeters, made with corrosion resistant material to withstand intense rainfall, high temperatures and strong sunlight;